-Incorporated by Reference Exhibit Number Exhibit Title Form File no. Exhibit Filing Date 2.1 Separation Agreement, dated as of November 3, 2021, by and between the Registrant and 2seventy bio, Inc. 8-K 001-35966 2.1 November 4, 2021 3.1 Amended and Restated Certificate of Incorporation of the Registrant 8-K 001-35966 3.1 June 24, 2013 3.2 Amended and Restated By-laws of the Registrant 10-K 001-35966 3.2 February 23, 2021 4.1 Specimen Common Stock Certificate S-1/A 333-188605 4.1 June 4, 2013 4.2 Form of Pre-Funded Warrant 8-K 001-35966 4.1 September 8, 2021 10.1 First Amendment to the bluebird bio, Inc. 2021 Inducement Plan S-8 333-257135 99.3 March 4, 2022 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - - Filed herewith 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - - Filed herewith 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - - - Furnished herewith 101.INS Inline XBRL Instance Document (the instance document does not appear in th XBRL tags are embedded within the Inline XBRL document) e Interactiv ve Data File beca use its Filed herewith 101.SCH Inline XBRL Taxonomy Extension Schema Document. - - - Filed herewith 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. - - Filed herewith 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+Exhibit incorpo rucca by recre ····· Number Exhibit Title Form File no. Exhibit Filing Date 2.1 Separation Agreement, dated as of November 3, 2021, by and between the Registrant and 2seventy bio, Inc. 8-K 001-35966 2.1 November 4, 2021 3.1 Amended and Restated Certificate of Incorporation of the Registrant 8-K 001-35966 3.1 June 24, 2013 3.2 Amended and Restated By-laws of the Registrant 10-K 001-35966 3.2 February 23, 2021 4.1 Specimen Common Stock Certificate S-1/A 333-188605 4.1 June 4, 2013 4.2 Form of Pre-Funded Warrant 8-K 001-35966 4.1 September 8, 2021 10.1 Amendment No. 4 to Clinical and Commercial Supply Agreement Viral Vector Product by and between bluebird bio (Switzerland) GmbH and SAFC Carlsbad, Inc. Filed herewith 10.2 Amendment to the Transition Services Agreement, by and between 2seventy bio, Inc. and the Registrant Filed herewith 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Filed herewith 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Filed herewith 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+Furnished herewith 101.INS Inline XBRL Instance Document (the instance document does not appear in the XBRL tags are embedded within the Inline XBRL document) e Interactiv e Data File beca use its Filed herewith 101.SCH Inline XBRL Taxonomy Extension Schema Document.
+Filed herewith 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+Filed herewith 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 Filed herewith 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 Filed herewith 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-Filed herewith 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101) - Filed herewith
+Filed herewith 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101) Filed herewith